the-turing-way/the-turing-way/chapters/testing.md

 <a name="Unit_tests"></a>
 ## Unit tests

 Unit tests are responsible for testing individual elements of code in an isolated and highly targeted way.
 The functionality of individual functions and classes are tested on their own.
 The purpose is to validate that each unit of the software performs as designed.
 A unit is the smallest testable part of any software.
 In procedural programming, a unit may be an individual program, function, procedure, etc. In object-oriented programming the smallest unit is typically a method.
 It usually has one or a few inputs and usually a single output.
-Any external dependencies are replaced with stub or mock implementations to focus the test completely on the code in question.
+Any external dependencies should be replaced with stub or mock implementations to focus the test completely on the code in question.

 Unit tests are essential to test the correctness of individual code components for internal consistency and correctness before they are placed in more complex contexts.
 The limited extent of the tests and the removal of dependencies makes it easier to hunt down the cause of any defects.
 It also is the best time to test a variety of inputs and code branches that might be difficult to hit later on.
 For example system tests are often time consuming to run and it impractical to have system tests for every possible path through a code that has more than a few conditional statements.
 Unit tests are smaller, faster, and so it is more practical to cover all possible cases with them.